dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

-If you are planning to contribute to the project, the [Developer Guide](https://github.com/dfe-analytical-services/lsip_dashboard/blob/main/DeveloperGuide/LocalSkillsDeveloperGuide.md) contains more detailed information on how to work on the project, including links to further training on git.
+If you are planning to contribute to the project, the [Developer Guide](https://github.com/dfe-analytical-services/lsip_dashboard/blob/main/DeveloperGuide/LocalSkillsDeveloperGuide.md) contains more detailed information on how to work on the project, including links to further training on using Git.